Vinny Marseglia: Impact Wrestling (2022)

 At Hard To Kill Vincent made his Impact Wrestling debut after a 10-man Hardcore War tag team match attacking Rich Swann, Eddie Edwards, Heath and Rhino alongside former Kingdom stablemate Matt Taven, Mike Bennett, Maria Kanellis, and PCO.
 At Multiverse of Matches, Vincent competed in an Ultimate X match for the Impact X Division Championship which was won by Trey Miguel.
 At Under Siege, Honor No More (Vincent, Eddie Edwards, Kenny King, Matt Taven and Mike Bennett) defeated Bullet Club (Jay White, Chris Bey, Doc Gallows, El Phantasmo, and Karl Anderson) in a ten match tag team match.
 At Slammiversary, Honor No More lost to The Impact Originals (Alex Shelley, Chris Sabin, Davey Richards, Frankie Kazarian, and Nick Aldis).
 At Emergence, Honor No More defeated Bullet Club (Ace Austin, Chris Bey, Doc Gallows, Karl Anderson, and Hikuleo).
 At Victory Road, Vincent and PCO lost to The Motor City Machine Guns.

 On October 8, 2022, it was announced that Bennett, Kanellis, Taven and Vincent had left Impact Wrestling.

 All Elite Wrestling / Return to ROH (2023–2025)

-On March 31, 2023, at Supercard of Honor, Vincent and Dutch returned to the promotion, confronting Evil Uno and Stu Grayson to close out Zero Hour.
+On March 31, 2023, at Supercard of Honor, Vincent and Dutch returned to ROH (now owned by Tony Khan, who acquired ROH in 2022), confronting Evil Uno and Stu Grayson to close out Zero Hour.
 Beginning in late summer 2023, The Righteous began appearing in AEW.
 They would earn a shot at the ROH World Tag Team Championship, held by MJF and Adam Cole.
 At AEW's inaugural WrestleDream event on October 1, Vincent and Dutch were unsuccessful in their bid to win the ROH Tag Team Championship, despite the match being changed to a 2-on-1 after Adam Cole suffered a legitimate ankle injury the week prior.
 In May 2025, Vincent and Dutch left AEW/ROH.